DiskyNorsk/XUN4Arcade/README.md

 ## How To Install

-installing is pretty easy, it's juat three simple steps!
+installing is pretty easy, it's juat three simple steps! after theese 3 simple steps you ashould be ready to use XUN4Arcade, enjoy!
 1. Download the code as a .zip file
 2. Extract the .zip fle
-3. move the .uf2 file to your arcade and you're done! you are now ready to use XUN4Arcade, enjoy!
+3. move the .uf2 file to your arcade